H_eval: A new hybrid evaluation metric for automatic speech recognition tasks: Introduction

 \section{Abstract}

-Many studies have examined the shortcomings of word error rate (WER) as an evaluation metric for automatic speech recognition (ASR) systems, particularly when used for spoken language understanding tasks such as intent recognition and dialogue systems.
-In this paper, we propose Hybrid-SD ($\text{H}_{\text{SD}}$), a new hybrid evaluation metric for ASR systems that takes into account both semantic correctness and error rate.
-To generate sentence dissimilarity scores (SD), we built a fast and lightweight SNanoBERT model using distillation techniques.
-Our experiments show that the SNanoBERT model is 25.9x smaller and 38.8x faster than SRoBERTa while achieving comparable results on well-known benchmarks.
-Hence, making it suitable for deploying with ASR models on edge devices.
-We also show that $\text{H}_{\text{SD}}$ correlates more strongly with downstream tasks such as intent recognition and named-entity recognition (NER).
+Many studies have examined the shortcomings of word error rate (WER) as an evaluation metric for automatic speech recognition (ASR) systems.
+Since WER considers only literal word-level correctness, new evaluation metrics based on semantic similarity such as semantic distance (SD) and BERTScore have been developed.
+However, we found that these metrics have their own limitations, such as a tendency to overly prioritise keywords.
+We propose $\text{H}_{\text{eval}}$, a new hybrid evaluation metric for ASR systems that considers both semantic correctness and error rate and performs significantly well in scenarios where WER and SD perform poorly.
+Due to lighter computation compared to BERTScore, it offers 49 times reduction in metric computation time.
+Furthermore, we show that $\text{H}_{\text{eval}}$ correlates strongly with downstream NLP tasks.
+Also, to reduce the metric calculation time, we built multiple fast and lightweight models using distillation techniques without significant reduction in performance.

-\section{INTRODUCTION}
+\section{Introduction}

-WER is the de-facto evaluation metric used by the speech community for assessing the performance of ASR models.
+Word error rate (WER) is the de-facto evaluation metric used by the speech community for assessing the performance of automatic speech recognition (ASR) models.
 WER is calculated from a literal word-level comparison of ground-truth with the hypothesis.
+Consider the ground-truth `Morale is raised', and the two hypotheses from ASR be `Moral is raised' and `Morale is razed'.
+WER is same for both the sentences, but we can clearly see that the former hypothesis makes more sense than the latter which completely negates the meaning of the ground-truth.
+Even though WER is flawed and is an imperfect metric for evaluation, several works tend to use WER as an evaluation metric because of the following reasons : (1) existing speech recognition models are benchmarked with WER as the metric, (2) an improved alternative metric does not exist to replace WER.
 There is an increasing interest among the speech community to consider an alternate evaluation metric\cite{wernotgood,wer_alternative1}, since WER does not capture the semantic correctness of the hypothesis generated.
-Consider the ground-truth as `I am going to die', and the two hypotheses from ASR be `I m going to die' and `I am going to live'.
-WER is same for both the sentences, but we can clearly see that the former hypothesis makes more sense than the latter which completely negates the meaning of the ground-truth.
-Even though, WER is flawed and is an imperfect metric for evaluation, several works tend to use WER as a metric because of the following reasons : (1) existing speech recognition models are benchmarked with WER as the metric, (2) an improved alternative metric does not exist to replace WER.